-For the occasion of his upcoming exhibition in Paris, we had a quick chat with the artist COMBO aka culture kidnapper and we did the interview that you can read below.
+For the occasion of one of his exhibition in Paris, we had a quick chat with the artist COMBO Culture Kidnapper and we did the interview that you can read below.

 StreetLove THE ARTIST

 Combo is now living in the North of Paris for almost 2 years, after having spent a while in the South of France, between Nice and Marseille.

 To explain his artist name, Combo told us the following story:

 Normally a combo is the short name for combination and it relates very well what is happening in his head.

 He has been involved in street art since 2003.

 Wow 10 year anniversary this year (2013), I should celebrate!